philippines69/carlcastroarchives/_posts/2022-08-30-revamped-my-resume-also-spongebob-music.md

 # Resume done, can I sleep now

-Now, I've been putting off working on this thing and finally, it's about done.
+I've been putting off working on this thing and now it's finally done.

-This isn't the first time I made a resume, but the first one was made when I was 16 so you'd expect some weird, out-of-place stuff that teenage me thought of putting on.
+This ain't the first time I made myself a resume.
+Although I made the first one when I was 16 so you can expect some weird, out-of-place stuff teenage me thought of putting on.

-I've been relying on my cover letter rather than on my resume since I started; Now that I have one, will this help me score more gigs?
-(God I hope so)
+I've been relying on my cover letter ever since I started.
+Now that I have a resume, would it somewhat help me in my job search?

-# In other breaking news, Spongebob music promotes relaxation in some parts of the brain
+# In other news, Hawaiian Spongebob music apparently promotes relaxation in some parts of the brain

+Source?
+Just trust me bro

 <iframe width="600" height="382" src="https://www.youtube.com/embed/dJJQTxiW0P8" title="Relaxing SpongeBob Jams for Sleeping/Studying" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>